vmnog/AutoAcceptClient/README.md

   <li>take a screenshot and recognize when it finds a match</li>
   <li>notice when the client is already in select champion screen</li>
   <li>key blinds to activate/desactivate the auto accept</li>
+  <li>an menu list to the user chooses the monitor resolution, based on that we know where the mouse should click</li>
+  <li>a input to enter 5 champions names, after accepting the game the software should ban those</li>
 </ul>

 # PIP Install